jamesplease/redux-resource/docs/guides/crud-actions.md

 ### Action Attributes

-All actions have a single required value, `resourceName`, which is the name of the resource that is being affected.
+All actions have a single required value, `resourceType`, which is the name of the resource that is being affected.
 The simplest action, then, looks something like this: